 It might not happen in other countries, as it’s rare for students in the US to pay the full tuition fees.
 In the academic year 2015/16, almost 85 percent of full-time undergraduate students at a four-year course received some form of financial aid.
 This data includes 83 percent of students at public colleges and 89 percent of students at private non-profit colleges.

 Often, the highest sticker prices of most prestigious Universities in the United States may offer the most generous funding opportunities.
-One of the highest-ranked universities in the US and the world, the MIT, in which 58% received financial aid.
+One of the highest-ranked universities in the US and in the world, the MIT, in which 58% received financial aid.
 And at Caltech, almost 60 percent of undergraduate students receive aid.
 And 98 percent of graduate students and 99% of doctoral candidates received full financial support while studying.

 As some of the funding is only available to US citizens, but there are also lots of financial aid available to Nepalese as well as international students.
 For instance, the University of Pennsylvania allocates funding of over $9 million every academic year specifically for undergraduates from outside of the US, Canada, and Mexico.

-In 2017/18 the Harvard University allocated aid to 594 international undergraduates, in which the average grant was about $64,459.
-And Columbia University provided the grant of $66,350 to a total of 257 international undergraduates.
+In 2017/18 the Harvard University allocated aid to 594 international undergraduates, in which average grant was about $64,459.
+And the Columbia University provided the grant of $66,350 to a total of 257 international undergraduates.
 Most of the other leading universities such as Princeton University, Yale University and Amherst College of the US also cited similar figures.

-Each US university’s website provides funding and scholarship information.
+Each US university’s website provides funding and scholarships information.
 When sending an application for admission, the students have to apply for financial aid also at the same time.
 Some US universities may also have a “need-blind” policy for admission.

-The “Need-blind” policy means the students’ financial background is not considered during the admissions process, and the university may provide sufficient aid to make sure every successful applicant can attend.
+The “Need-blind” policy means the students’ financial background is not considered during the admissions process, and the university may provide sufficient aid to make sure every successful applicant is able to attend.
 Financial assistance is provided to international students focusing primarily on merit and rarely on need by the universities.
 Graduate and Doctorate degrees have more probability of receiving scholarships and financial aid.
 More generous funding is also provided to engineering, physical and biological sciences.

 This gives a rough idea to students of how much their intended course of study would cost and what aid they may be eligible for.
 These cost estimation can be done with net price calculators for international students which can be accessed via the government’s College Affordability and Transparency Center.
 This site also provides the details of the US universities with the highest and lowest tuition fees and costs.